 In 1784, the fortress was under the command of a Spanish officer named Garcia Marti.
 Colonel Marti was married to a woman named Dolores, who was renowned for wearing a distinctive perfume which she used liberally.
 Marti was a busy man and began to suspect that his younger beautiful wife was having a clandestine relationship with one of his subordinate officers.
 His suspicions were confirmed when his young and handsome assistant — Captain Manuel Abela — reported for duty smelling of his wife’s distinctive perfume.
 Suddenly both Dolores and Captain Abela went missing.
 It was explained that Abela had been sent on a special mission to Cuba and that Dolores had become ill and had been sent to live with her Aunt in Mexico.
 Though rumors abounded, Colonel Marti wasn’t directly challenged.

 It would be nearly five decades before the truth would be discovered.
 In 1833, the Castillo de San Marcos was under American control when an American officer discovered a hollow sound in one of the walls of the dungeon area.
-Puzzled, he removed a brick and out flowed the smell of a strong perfume.
+Puzzled, he removed a brick and outflowed the smell of a strong perfume.
 Soon, an entire hidden room was discovered, within which were two skeletons chained to the wall.
-It is believed that the couple were chained to the wall and left there to die a slow death.
+It is believed that the couple was chained to the wall and left there to die a slow death.

 Today, it is said that a female apparition, thought to be the forlorn spirit of Delores Marti, roams the grounds of the Castillo wearing a white dress.
 Other reports say that the screams of the slowly dying couple can be heard through the stone wall of the room where they were held when visitors place their ear against it.

 The dungeons below the Castillo have kept numerous prisoners including that of Chief Osceola in 1837 during the Second Seminole War.
 Other captives over the years included more than 500 Apache prisoners who were followers of Geronimo, which included women and children; pirates, and prisoners of war.
-Though a few escaped, others were released, there were no doubt, many who met their deaths while being held in cramped, dank conditions in the dungeon.
+Though a few escaped, others were released, there was no doubt, many who met their deaths while being held in cramped, dank conditions in the dungeon.

 Reports of paranormal activity at the Castillo include sightings of Spanish soldiers patrolling the grounds, the ghost of a Seminole Indian who seemingly leaps to freedom from the high fortress walls, a Spanish soldier who is often spied at sunrise and sunset standing at the edge of the fort looking out to sea.
 In the 18th century, a Spanish soldier was killed by a cannonball while searching for a ring on the grounds.
 His spirit is said to be seen still looking for the ring.